 - a.
 Basis for Addition.
 As long as guests refrain from congregating in common areas, and capacity and other health safety mitigation measures are used, lodging facilities involve low contact intensity and a low number of contacts.
 Personnel and guests can wear Face Coverings whenever they are in common areas and can maintain at least six feet of physical distance except for brief interactions (e.g., while checking in).
 In indoor common areas, no inherently risky activities (e.g., singing, shouting, eating, drinking, etc.) are involved. - b.
 Description and Conditions to Operate.
-Lodging facilities, including hotels, motels, hostels, bed and breakfasts, inns and short-term rentals, may operate for tourist use, subject to all of the following limitations and conditions: - i.
-Except as otherwise provided by law, no hotel or lodging entity may accept or honor out of state reservations for non-essential travel, unless the reservation is for at least the minimum time period required for quarantine and the persons identified in the reservation will quarantine in the hotel or lodging period until after that time period has expired.
-Travel by sports teams operating under an approved plan is considered essential for purposes of this order. - ii.
-Indoor pools, restaurants and cafes, indoor gyms and fitness centers, ballrooms, conference rooms, business centers, lounge areas, and other indoor gathering
+Lodging facilities, including hotels, motels, hostels, bed and breakfasts, inns and short-term rentals, may operate, subject to all of the following limitations and conditions:

-- places must remain closed (outdoor pools and outdoor fitness centers must be operated in compliance with the relevant requirements of this Order and with Health Officer Directives 2020-24 and 2020-27, respectively). - iii.
+- i.
+Lodging facilities may offer lodging for essential functions and travel including COVID-19 mitigation and containment measures, treatment measures, accommodation for Essential Workers, or housing solutions, including measures to protect homeless populations.
+Sports teams operating under an approved plan and film/media crews allowed to operate under this Order are considered essential workers for purposes of this Section. - ii.
+Except as provided above or otherwise provided by law, lodging facilities cannot accept or honor in-state reservations for non-essential travel. - iii.
+Except as provided above or otherwise provided by law, no hotel or lodging entity may accept or honor out of state reservations for non-essential travel, unless the reservation is for at least the minimum time period required for quarantine and the persons identified in the reservation will quarantine in the hotel or lodging period until after that time period has expired. - iv.
+Indoor pools, restaurants and cafes, indoor gyms and fitness centers, ballrooms, conference rooms, business centers, lounge areas, and other indoor gathering places must remain closed (outdoor pools and outdoor fitness centers must be operated in compliance with the relevant requirements of this Order and with Health Officer Directives 2020-24 and 2020-27, respectively). - v.
 The Lodging Facility must have created, posted and implemented a Social Distancing Protocol and must comply with any and all requirements contained in Health Officer Directive No. 2020-29 regarding best practices for lodging facilities, as well as any other relevant Health Officer Directives, including, for example, Directive Nos.
 2020-05 (if food is prepared and sold on-site for takeaway) and Directive No. 2020-17 (if there is a gift-shop or other retail on-site).

-(Added September 14, 2020; Revised September 30, 2020, October 27, 2020, November 16, 2020, and December 4, 2020; Non-substantive revisions October 20, 2020 and November 3, 2020; Revised and subsection suspended November 10, 2020)
+(Added September 14, 2020; Revised September 30, 2020, October 27, 2020, November 16, 2020, December 4, 2020, and December 9, 2020; Non-substantive revisions October 20, 2020 and November 3, 2020; Revised and subsection suspended November 10, 2020)